rubayahasansinthiya-lab/Network-Security/python-packet-sniffer-full-guide.md

 <a id="part-1"></a>

-# How to Make a Packet Sniffer in Python (Easy English Guide)
+# How to Make a Packet Sniffer in Python

-This guide explains, in simple English, how to start building a **packet sniffer** (also called a **network sniffer**) using Python.
+This guide explains, how to start building a **packet sniffer** (also called a **network sniffer**) using Python.
 A packet sniffer is a tool that looks at the data moving across a network.

 ---